microsoft/service-fabric-observer/Documentation/Observers.md

 | **warningOpenFileHandles** | Minimum number of open file handles in use by app process that will generate a Fabric Warning. |

 **Output** Log text(Error/Warning), Service Fabric Application Health Report (Error/Warning/Ok), ETW (EventSource), Telemetry (AppInsights/LogAnalytics)

+AppObserver also supports non-JSON parameters for configuration unrelated to thresholds.
+Like all observers these settings are located in ApplicationManifest.xml to support versionless configuration updates via application upgrade.
+One of these settings is the maximum number of child processes to monitor (AppObserverMaxChildProcessesToMonitor).
+Note that there is a cap on generations.
+Up to 4 generations of child processes will be monitored.
+The resulting set will be ordered by resource usage from high to low for a given metric.
+This list size is determined by this setting.

 Example SFX Output (Warning - Ephemeral Ports Usage):